chen0802/python-training/README.md

-# python-ayzenberg
+# python-training

-Python training at Ayzenberg, January 2017.
+Python training materials by Steve Tjoa.

 This is a private Git repository.
 I kindly ask that you keep these materials within the company.
 Share with your coworkers but not publicly.
 Thanks!

 ## Goals

-Educate Ayzenberg employees with varying programming backgrounds how to create reusable and scalable solutions for analytical reporting and visualization using Python, hopefully in a way that is useful and rewarding.
+Educate students and employees with varying programming backgrounds how to create reusable and scalable solutions for analytical reporting and visualization using Python, hopefully in a way that is useful and rewarding.

 Potential benefits: